-4. There is evidence from the case studies and the Country Portfolio evaluations that GEFsupported projects have specific components that directly or indirectly, influenced the legal and regulatory framework.
-Results are more notable in Biodiversity and Climate Change focal areas as compared to Chemicals and Land Degradation.
-5. Table 1 below highlights some of the legal and regulatory reforms and their associated outcomes arising from GEF interventions in the six country case studies.
+There is evidence from the case studies and the country portfolio evaluations that GEF-supported projects have specific components that directly, or indirectly, influenced the legal and regulatory framework.
+Results are more notable in biodiversity and climate change focal areas as compared to chemicals and land degradation.

+Table ES.1 highlights some of the legal and regulatory reforms and their associated outcomes arising from GEF interventions in the six country case studies.
 The details are included in the case study discussion.